craftcms/docs/docs/3.x/extend/user-permissions.md

 ## Checking Permissions

-You can check if the logged-in user has a permission by calling <api:craft\web\User::checkPermission()>:
+You can check if the logged-in user has a permission by calling <api3:craft\web\User::checkPermission()>:

 ```php
 // See if they have the `stayUpLate` permission